Júlia Rajk: Biography

 As part of her work to rehabilitate her husband, and in order to obtain a public inhumation ceremony, she gave a speech on 18 June 1956 at the Petöfi Circle, a reformist-leaning organisation.
 When the rehabilitation committee granted her a financial compensation, she donated the funds to the popular universities, then about to reopen in Hungary.
 On 27 September, she received the news that the body or her husband had been found, along with those of three other victims, and would be buried, after identification, in a ceremony restricted to the Party on 1 October.
 After tense negotiations with the authorities, where she threatened to boycott any ceremony closed to the public, Júlia Rajk obtained a public ceremony for 5 October with arrangements to allow the workers to witness the event.

 On 6 October 1956, László Rajk was buried at Kerepesi Cemetery in Budapest.
 Júlia Rajk attended, as well as Imre Nagy, leading a 300,000 person march.
 The event was a prelude to the Hungarian Revolution of 1956 which started at the end of that same month.
 Rajk was in Berlin at the start of the events, and only returned to Budapest on 2 November.
 Imre Nagy chose her for new Information Minister Géza Losonczy's team.
 As the Soviet Army occupied the city on 4 November, Júlia Rajk sought shelter at the Yugoslav Embassy, along with her son, and requested political asylum; she was brought to Snagov, in Romania, with other members of Nagy's team.
 She was freed in 1958.
 From then she worked at rehabilitating Imre Nagy, took part in the first NGO to be authorised in Hungary since 1951 (a dog shelter), and promoted access to abortion.

 Besides her activism, she worked at the national archives of Hungary until she retired.
-She died of cancer in 1981.
+She died of cancer in Budapest in 1981.